mrpejker/cardano-e2e-example/doc/design.md

 ### **Start**

 In this transaction, a user locks the tokens they want to exchange and specifies the tokens they want to receive and from whom.
-The control Token is minted. <br>
+The control Token is minted.

 ![startEscrow diagram](img/startEscrow.png)

 - If the token A is **ADA**, the initial amount of Ada will be `N + K1`.

 ### **Cancel**

 The user can cancel the escrow and receive the locked tokens back.
-The control Token is burned. <br>
+The control Token is burned.

 ![cancelEscrow diagram](img/cancelEscrow.png)

-- Similar to the start operation, if the token A is **ADA**, the amount of Ada in the Sender's Wallet input will be `N + K1` and in the output will be: `N + minAda + K1 + k1` **ADA**
+- Similar to the start operation, if the token A is **ADA**, the amount of Ada in the Sender's Wallet input will be `N + K1` and in the output will be: `N + minAda + K1 + k1` **ADA**.

 ### **Resolve**

 The other user pays `k2` Token `B`, closing the script and burning the control token.
-Each user gets the corresponding tokens. <br>
+Each user gets the corresponding tokens.

 ![resolveEscrow diagram](img/resolveEscrow.png)